About arc42

 -

-Internal Communication – We will use Discord as the primary communication platform for internal discussions.
-This tool will facilitate real-time collaboration and help resolve issues as they arise during development.
-Additionally, GitHub Webhooks will be integrated to notify the team of any changes made in the repository, ensuring that everyone stays updated.
+Internal Communication – We will use Discord and WhatsApp as the primary communication platforms for internal discussions.
+This tools will facilitate real-time collaboration and help resolve issues as they arise during development.

 -